The Lyttleton Stores

 PanTree Produce is an organic grocery store with a kitchen and garden that provide us with homemade products to sell along side other beautiful Australian organic produce.

-Preserve – workshop space for gardening, cookery & craft
+Preserve – workshop space for gardening, cookery and craft

 Our Preserve Workshop space runs full day, half day workshops as well as longer term courses with a focus on traditional skills, sustainability, organic cooking and food preservation.